 Affordable and Caring Teletherapy for the Bay Area and California

-Psychotherapy provides such a rich opportunity for growth and learning, helping persons to recover from the aftermaths of trauma, abuse and loss, meet the hardships of their lives and thrive.
+Psychotherapy provides a rich opportunity for growth and learning, helping persons to recover from the aftermaths of trauma, abuse and loss, meet the hardships of their lives, and thrive.
 In times like this, with so much anxiety about our collective welfare, it can be an invaluable lifeline.

-In response to the coronavirus, also known as COVID-19, we are now offering access to teletherapy for all our clients, whether new and established.
+In response to the coronavirus, also known as COVID-19, we began offering access to teletherapy to all of our clients, whether new and established.
 Also called telehealth or telebehavioral health, teletherapy can provide vital care and support to individuals, couples and families experiencing hardships which prevent them from attending therapy in person.
-While our world and communities grapple with “flattening the curve” and minimizing the spread and seriousness of the virus, it provides a safe alternative to meeting in person.
+Currently it is up to each client and therapist to decide whether they will utilize teletherapy or meet in-person.
+We are able to offer teletherapy to any California resident.

 Unfortunately, even within the Bay Area, access to affordable psychotherapy is in significant shortage, with long waits for services in many counties.
 Persons with special circumstances or from marginalized communities face additional barriers, including a lack of services sensitive and respectful of their needs.
 We strive to ensure our services are both attuned to the needs of our communities and as accessible as possible.